iqtesterr/LittleQMi-CE-Extension/README.md

 ❤️ Express the potential of CraftEngine with me.
 ## Feature
 - Multi-Hit Furniture Breaking
-- Convert ItemsAdder/Oraxen/Nexo Block & Item In World (In Future)
+- Convert ItemsAdder/Oraxen/Nexo Block & Item In World (future)
-- Block Like Furniture Breaking
+- Block Like Furniture Breaking (plan)

 ## Other
 If you want any feature, feel free to discuss with me on Discord.